brandongrahamcobb/Vyrtuous/README.md

 **The Vyrtuous Project** is a vegan-owned Discord bot written in Python.
 It brings together:

 * Loading and unloading Cogs, the fundamental components of the Discord bot.
-* Permission scaling for server developers, channel coordinators and channel moderators.
+* Permission scaling for server mute admins, server developers, channel coordinators and channel moderators.
 * PostgreSQL database information about ban, flags and mutes.
+* Aliasing to enable room by room moderation.
+* Reengineered server mute as local mute.
+* Duration and expiration timers with reasons.

 ## Project Flow
 ![Vyrtuous](resources/images/VyrtuousUML.svg)